Submission Guidance

 In order to submit an article to HPN, we ask you to take the following steps:

-2. Please submit a draft of your article or blog through the member section.
-This should be around 800 words for a blog and up to 2000 words for an article.
+- Please submit a draft of your article or blog through the Submit an Article page.
+This should be between 800-2000 words.
 For further details on format, style and word count see our Guideline for Authors.
+Also endeavor to submit a photo and/or other illustrations to illustrate the subject matter.